pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --use_pull general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--use-pull/-u`` general option is one of the following
+The argument value of the ``--use-pull/-u`` general option is one of the following
 strings: [``yes``|``no``|``either``] that determines whether the pull operations or :term:`traditional operations` are used for the ``instance enumerate``, ``instance references``, ``instance associators``